At a Glance

 ✨Showcase Your Teaching Experience

 Be prepared to discuss your previous tutoring or teaching roles, especially focusing on your experience with GCSE Maths and English.
-Highlight specific examples where you successfully tailored your lessons to meet individual student needs.
+Highlight specific examples where you successfully tailored lesson plans to meet individual student needs.

 ✨Demonstrate Adaptability

-Since you'll be working with a diverse range of learners, including those with SEN needs, share instances where you've adapted your teaching style.
-This will show your flexibility and ability to cater to different learning requirements.
+Since the role involves working with a range of learners, including those with SEN needs, be ready to share how you've adapted your teaching style in the past.
+Discuss strategies you've used to engage different types of learners.

 ✨Prepare for Scenario Questions

 Expect questions that ask how you would handle specific situations, such as a student struggling with a topic or needing extra support.
-Think through your strategies for building confidence and tracking progress, as these are key responsibilities in the role.
+Think through your responses in advance, focusing on your problem-solving skills and ability to build confidence in students.

 ✨Communicate Effectively